-As part of our monthly giving community, you are providing hope to the hurting in places where disability is seen as a curse.
+As part of our monthly giving community, you are providing hope to the hurting in places around the world where disability is seen as a curse.

 In Haiti, a country faced with ongoing challenges of political turmoil and poverty, Louie Pierre Oujee was born with a disability—his legs were outstretched and he had no feeling below the knee.

-Now 5 years old, Louie gets around by pushing on his hands through the dirt as he drags his body behind him across the ground.
-Isolated and rejected, this little boy has had to endure the unthinkable stigma and shame of having a disability in a culture where a physical impairment is viewed as a curse.
+Unable to walk, Louie is now 5 years old and can only get around by pushing on his hands through the dirt as he drags his body behind him across the ground.
+Dirty, isolated and rejected, this little boy has had to endure the unthinkable stigma and shame of living with a disability in a culture where physical impairment is viewed as a curse.

-At home, Louie’s Aunt Valengie and her mom tend to Louie’s physical needs as best they can, but no one in the family can afford the wheelchair that Louie desperately needs to get out of the dirt and continue his education.
+Louie’s parents are doing the best they can to provide for their family—they live miles away from him in the capital city of Port-au-Prince.
+As any 5 year old would, Louie really misses his mom and dad and it’s hard for him to understand why he rarely gets to see them.
+But at home, Louie’s Aunt Valengie and her mom tend to Louie’s physical needs as best they can.
+Sadly, even with Louie’s parents working far away in the capital, no one in the family is able to afford the wheelchair that Louie desperately needs to get out of the dirt and continue his education.

 He dreams of one day being an economist, but without a wheelchair to use as he grows, Louie will be left behind.

-In desperate need, Valengie and her cousin, Petier, brought Louie to a Joni and Friends Wheels for the World outreach.
-This was their only chance to get a wheelchair, an opportunity of hope for Louie.
-And because of your partnership in the Luke 14 Project, they did!
+In desperate need, Valengie and her cousin, Petier, discovered the opportunity to bring Louie to a Joni and Friends Wheels for the World outreach.
+This was their only chance to get a wheelchair for Louie—a real opportunity of hope.
+And because of your commitment to providing hope and dignity through the Luke 14 Project, they did!

-When Louie was fitted in his brand-new wheelchair, he could not contain his joy.
-A big beautiful smile spread across his face as he received even more – the Joni book in his language and a Bible filled with God’s truth and promises.
-Your partnership in the Luke 14 Project let Louie know that he is not alone, he is not cursed.
-You gave Louie a new life in Jesus!
+When Louie was fitted in his brand-new wheelchair, he could not contain his overflowing joy.
+A big beautiful smile spread across his face as he received even more: the Joni book in his language and a Bible filled with God’s truth that Louie is wonderfully made.
+Your partnership in the Luke 14 Project let Louie know that he is not alone and he is not cursed.

 Louie is now out of the dirt and has a message for you: